01:447:390 GENERAL MICROBIOLOGY

 Organic Chemistry 01:160:307.
 Credit not give for both this course and 11:680:390.

 This is an upper level course that focuses on the basic principles of microbiology.
-The course is an introduction to the physiology, morphology, pathogenicity, and genetics of groups of microorganisms and their applications.
+The course is an introduction to the physiology, morphology, pathogenicity, and genetics of groups of microorganisms.

 * History and Overview of Microbiology